xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 ## Code explanation

 The code is in the `functions/index.ts` file.
-The function is called `translatorFlow` and it uses the Genkit SDK to translate the text to Spanish.
+The function is called `translatorFlow` and it uses the Genkit SDK to translate any given text to Spanish.

 First, we have to configure the Genkit SDK with the Ollama plugin: